epetousis/SwiftPTV/README.md

 # SwiftPTV
-A Public Transport Victoria framework written in Swift.
+A PTV Timetable framework written in Swift.

 ## Disclaimer
 This framework is not maintained by or endorsed by Public Transport Victoria.